 If you want to play with something in another tub, you will have to pick up all the toys from the first tub and request another tub.
 Mom will be in charge of getting a new tub for you.

 Example 2: Dad may say that he will knock on each door at 7:45 and again at 7:50.
 Mom will make sure breakfast is ready at 8:00.

-Example 1: If you go get more than one tub of toys and dump them all out on the floor, you will lose all 5 tubs of toys.
-You can only earn a tub of toys back if each child does 3 chore slips from the chore jar.
+Example 1: If you go get more than one tub of toys out and dump them all out on the floor, whoever dumped the toys will not be allowed to play until the toys are picked up AND each of the children involved do 3 chore slips from the chore jar.

 If you like what you are reading, sign up for our weekly email newsletter.